facebookarchive/duckling_old/README.md

 ### Production

-Once a rule’s pattern matches, Picsou creates a token and adds it to the stash.
+Once a rule’s pattern matches, Duckling creates a token and adds it to the stash.

 In its simplest form, the production is just the token to produce: